-- a.
-Screening of off-street parking adjacent to or visible from public thoroughfares or residential districts shall be provided in accordance with section 11.1.5. - b.
-Within the CB-2 and CB-3 districts, only a single- or double-loaded bay of parking shall be permitted within the front yard or side yard adjacent to a public street.
+- Screening of off-street parking adjacent to or visible from public thoroughfares or residential districts shall be provided in accordance with section 11.1.5. - Within the CB-2 and CB-3 districts, only a single- or double-loaded bay of parking shall be permitted within the front yard or side yard adjacent to a public street. - Parking structures and shelters shall be permitted within non-required front, side, and rear yards, provided that parking shelters shall be completely enclosed on all sides visible from streets.